SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The assumption behind the criticism is that group 1 is filled with people who care, will continue to be hardworking, and will contribute a lot to the PES debsoc.
 And that group 2 is the lazy people who barely made it into the club.

 The thing is, simply taking group 2 into the club isn't going to significantly impact the people of group 1, since group 1 already cares about debate.
-If I'm already a consistent debater and did my round 1 on time and round 2 on time, (I'm only impacted if there was a lack of transparency, like if I missed my mom's birthday to be at the session on day 3, and now suddenly the debsoc tells me I could have come tomorrow. )
+If I'm already a consistent debater and did my round 1 on time and round 2 on time, (I'm only impacted if there was a lack of transparency, like if I missed my mom's birthday to be at the session on day 3, and now suddenly the debsoc tells me I could have come tomorrow.
+This is solved by group 2 people having to put extra effort anyway, like having to dm a club head, or having to hope that they make it through the 'unofficial recruitments' (something we did in 2025 which I'll mention later)).
+Group 1 people still get the benefit of peace of

 Group 2 is already assumed to not take debsoc seriously, so if accommodating them makes